heyinterspace/samir.xyz/README.md

 ## Overview

-This portfolio website was built to showcase professional achievements in a modern, technologically advanced presentation.
+This portfolio website for Samir showcases how he drives business impact at fintechs, presented in a modern, technologically advanced presentation.
 The platform emphasizes:

 - Interactive user experience with responsive design
 - Clean, consistent visual design patterns